GllmJln/gllmjln.github.io/README.md

 # Personal Website

 This is a personal website mostly used from practicing angular and the jest framework.
-The webiste can be access [here](https://thegajout.github.io)
+The website can be access [here](https://thegajout.github.io).

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.3.3.
 ## Running locally